vikunalabs/analysis/oauth2/csrf-workflow.md

 ## **Phase 3: Accessing Protected Resources**

+Protected resources could be on Auth Server or Resource Server.
+Below walkthrough take Resource Server in examples, but the same behaviour is expected when SPA calls Auth Server on any protected or secured endpoints/resources.

 ### **Step 3.1: Read Request (No CSRF needed)**

 *   **SPA -> Resource Server:** `GET /api/profiles/me`